 - Pizza runs €4-€7 at local places.

-A Few Budget-Friendly Lunch and Dinner Joints
+A Few Budget-Friendly Lunch and Dinner Spots

 - Gasthaus Elsner: Cozy family-run restaurant serving up nice traditional dishes at affordable prices — try the Wiener schnitzel.
 Popular with the locals as well.